What is the County Durham Plan?

 What's the process for the plan?

-We recently completed the Preferred Options stage of the plan, where you told us what you thought of the plan, and if there was anything different that you want to see.
+Last summer we completed the Preferred Options stage of the plan, where you told us what you thought of the plan, and if there was anything different that you want to see.

 These comments will be presented alongside the plan to an independent examiner who will decide whether the plan goes ahead.